dziksu/react-hook-use-window-width/README.md

 # React hook: useWindowWidth

-A simple hook for React to receive current window width using `window.requestAnimationFrame` for a better performance.
+A simple hook for React to receive current window width using `ResizeObserver` for a better performance.

 ## Requirements
 A minimal requirements to use the package: